sst/guide/_examples/how-to-add-cognito-authentication-to-a-serverless-api.md

   },
 });

-// Allow authenticated users invoke API auth.attachPermissionsForAuthUsers([ new iam.PolicyStatement({
+// Allow authenticated users to invoke the API auth.attachPermissionsForAuthUsers([ new iam.PolicyStatement({
     actions: ["execute-api:Invoke"],